Artistic billiards: Rules

-World title competition first started in 1986 and required the use of ivory balls.
+and required the use of ivory balls.
 However, this requirement was dropped in 1990.
 The highest score ever achieved in world competition was 374, by the Frenchman Jean Reverchon in 1992, while the highest score in competition overall is 427 set by the Belgian Walter Bax in 2006.
 The game is played predominantly in Western Europe, especially in France, Belgium and the Netherlands.
 The game employs a specialized vocabulary, chiefly derived from French words, encompassing many terms that have no analogues in other cue sports disciplines.
 Some examples are coup fouetté ("whip shot"; a type of force follow); massé coulé (a massé shot with follow) and piqué (describes either a massé shot with no english, or a shot in which the cue stick is steeply angled, but not held quite as vertical as it is in full massé).

 Artistic pool

-Artistic pool trick shot competitions on pocket billiards tables, inspired by artistic billiards, began in 1993 in the US at an amateur level and in 2000 professionally and internationally, featuring fifty-six pre-set shots to attempt, with the World Pool-Billiard Association sanctioning body creating the WPA World Artistic Pool Championship.
+Competitive trick shot events, inspired by artistic billiards, began in the 1970s.
+Coordinated by world champion Paul Gerni with the World Trick Shot Artists Association, events were first held until 2000, when the World Pool-Billiard Association created the WPA World Artistic Pool Championship.
+The matches were known as "artistic pool", played on a pocket billiards table, and featuring a program of 160 shots to attempt, many of which were used in the previous formats of trick shot competitions, such as at the World Snooker Trickshot Championship.
+Other organisations, such as the Billiard Congress of America and European Pocket Billiard Federation made regional Artistic Pool championships.
+Shots are divided into eight "disciplines", including trick/fancy, prop/novelty/special arts, and disciplines for extremes in each of the core cueing techniques.
+The current world governing body for this sport is the WPA Artistic Pool Division, while the current largest league and player organization is the US-based Artistic Pool & Trick Shot Association, which organizes the World Artistic Pool Championship (WAPC) annually, held concurrently with the more general VNEA International Pool Championship.